JessieDeJong/SchoolCatalogue/README.md

 This is a school project for my Intermediate Python 3 course at Codecademy.

 ## Goal 🦾
-The goal of this project is to put my knowledge of classes to the test by creating a digital school catalog.
+The goal of this project is to put my knowledge of Object Oriented Programming to the test by creating a digital school catalog.

 ## Project briefing 📜